lishunyang12/SRAM-Analysis---Static-Noise-Margin-Generation-tool/README.md

 ### 3. File Setup

 - Edit the input file paths in the Python script to point to your CSV files.
+Notes: Q sweep one puts at the first one and QB sweep puts at the second one.
 - Specify your desired output filename.
 - **(For `SNM_twosquare.py` only)**: Set an appropriate cutoff voltage for loop separation.